xeolabs/xeometry-guide/visibility.md

 # Visibility

 You can independently show and hide each object in your viewer.

 ### Example

-In the example below, we'll load a glTF model of a reciprocating saw, then hide a couple of its panel objects to reveal its inner workings.
+In the example below, we'll load a glTF model of a reciprocating saw.
+Then we'll hide a couple of its panel objects, to reveal its inner workings.

 ```
 var viewer = new xeometry.Viewer();